fallmx/restaurant-app/README.md

 Right now you can

-- see added restaurants on a list,
+- see restaurants on a list,

+- review restaurants and see their ratings,

 - create a user and login,